 Insoluble fibre is a type of dietary fibre (an indigestible carbohydrate) that does not dissolve in water.
-It does not absorb water and passes through your digestive tract.
-It can help you to add bulk and softness to your stools to promote bowel regularity.
-Once your stool is able to pass through the intestinal tract easily, it helps you to avoid constipation and maintain your bowel health.
-Moreover, insoluble fibre decreases the transit time of food waste through your intestinal tract.
-This means that the chances of potentially harmful substances in food waste coming in contact with your intestinal wall is reduced.
+It does not absorb water and passes through the digestive tract.
+It can help to add bulk and softness to stools to promote bowel regularity.
+Once stool is able to pass through the intestinal tract easily, it helps you to avoid constipation and maintain bowel health.
+Moreover, insoluble fibre decreases the transit time of food waste through the intestinal tract.
+This means that the chances of potentially harmful substances in food waste coming in contact with the intestinal wall is reduced.

-Insoluble fibre also helps you to control your blood sugar levels to prevent and manage diabetes.
+Insoluble fibre also helps to control blood sugar levels to prevent and manage diabetes.

 Where can I get insoluble fibre from?